vadimisakanov/vadimisakanov/README.md

 - Developing infrastructure for a highload B2B project for TOP2 Russian IT company.
 - Developing for project monitoring, IaC implementation, automation tools w Golang/Python/Bash.
-- Promoting the engineer culture and collaboration processes in the team.
+- Promoting the engineering culture and collaboration processes in the team.
 - Made interaction between infra teams & development + testing teams more effective.
 - Implemented antiDDoS protection system.
 - Described project business metrics in monitoring.